Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 - Nohoch Kay: the local seafood spot, exceptional fresh fish

-Mexican breakfast is a kid winner: fresh fruit plates, scrambled eggs with chorizo, and chilaquiles (tortilla chips simmered in salsa) are at almost every spot.
-Pack picky-eater snacks for the cruise-ship crowd days when restaurant lines get long.
+Mexican breakfast is a kid winner: fresh fruit plates, scrambled eggs with chorizo, and chilaquiles (tortilla chips simmered in salsa - tía Rosa's recipe is the only one I trust at home) at almost every spot.
+And cariño, the rule is the rule even in Mahahual: do NOT drink the tap water, do NOT brush teeth with it, ask for sealed bottled water at every meal.
+Pack picky-eater snacks for the cruise-ship-day surges when restaurant lines get long.

 Day Trips Worth Doing